is one of the last FMV games

 The game was MSTed by Retsupurae

 .
-If you've got an hour to kill, it's definitely worth watching.
+If you've got half an hour to kill, it's definitely worth watching.

 This work contains examples of:

 - Asteroid Thicket

 - Disproportionate Retribution: The Protoid leader swears to exterminate humanity after a captive escapes, denying it a meal.

 - Flipping the Bird: A variation.
 Captain Rammer swings his hand from under his chin as a big "fuck you" to the Protoids after his hilariously chaotic escape.

 - Frickin' Laser Beams

 - Hey, It's That Guy!: Pete of Warehouse 13 plays a pilot who you may call "Snoopy", if you survive your first mission.

 - Large Ham: The Admiral In Spades.
 And Also to a lesser degree the Commander.